Children and Young People

 Schools, charitable organisations and other groups in Scotland supporting the education of young people under the age of 21 who have a physical or learning disability or who are socially disadvantaged can apply for funding to the John Watson Trust.
 Previous awards of around £1,000 have been made for items such as dyslexia tuition or books and equipment.
 For example, Castleview Primary School, Edinburgh received a grant of £1,000 to support...

-Grants are available for UK primary schools interested in opening free breakfast clubs.
-The Greggs Foundation will provide an initial start-up grant for equipment such as chest freezers to store food items or toys and activities for the club.
+Grants are available for UK schools interested in opening free breakfast clubs.
+The Greggs Foundation will provide an initial start-up grant for equipment such as chest freezers to store food items or toys and activities for the club as well a funding towards the running costs.
 The average club costs £3,000 to set up and run for a year based on 65 children.
-Schools should able to attract adult volunteers to help run the scheme which must be able to show that at least 40% of the...
+Schools should able to attract adult volunteers to help run the scheme which must be...

 The Happy Days Children’s Charity is inviting applications for funding towards trips, respite breaks and group activity holidays for disadvantaged children and young people with additional needs.
 The charity awards funding for different types of activities to support families with children aged 3-17 who have a disability, a special need or have been abused.
 Activities include family day trips, and family holiday breaks.
 Applications can be s...